itpartnersillinois/ylf/community.md

 Free weekend parking is available in [Lot B1](https://maps.app.goo.gl/AL7ZxnzsSvhUCZh39) at the corner of Springfield and Matthews.
 Additional metered parking is available at the [Campus Center Public Parking Deck](https://maps.app.goo.gl/CU1wcmxoUWay7NS97), at the meters along Springfield Ave and Wright Street, and any other open meters surrounding the building area.

-A limited number of prepaid, bagged meter spots will be available outside of the building on Springfield Avenue for those with disability and mobility-related issues.
+A limited number of prepaid, bagged meter spots will be available outside of the Grainger Library on Springfield Avenue (East of the cross-walk) for those with disability and mobility-related issues.
 If you will need disability-related accommodations in order to participate in the Youth Literature Festival, please contact Mackenzie Gillespie at dankle@illinois.edu or call (217) 300-1774.
-Early requests are strongly encouraged to allow sufficient time to meet your accessibility needs.
+Early requests are strongly encouraged to allow sufficient time to meet your accessibility needs

 ## Community Day Schedule of Events

-**S﻿aturday, October 5th, 9:30am-3pm**
+**S﻿aturday, October 5th, 9:30am-3:30pm**

 **[C﻿lick here for downloadable PDF. ](img/uploads/community-day-schedule-2024.pdf)**